English Homes and Gardens

 Please read this information carefully, as payment of a deposit represents your acceptance of the following Terms and Conditions.

-Trip prices include hotel accommodations on a single or double occupancy basis, breakfast at the hotel, transportation to locations as outlined in the itinerary, evening social events to plan the next day’s activities, and the services of the trip leaders as outlined in the trip description.
+Trip prices include hotel accommodations on a single or double occupancy basis, breakfast at the hotel, daily transportation to locations as outlined in the itinerary, entrance fees to museums and houses with the group as listed in the itinerary, evening social events to plan the next day’s activities, and the services of the trip leaders as outlined in the trip description.

-Not included in the trip price are entrance fees to museums and other attractions not mentioned in the itinerary; public transportation in Royal Tunbridge Wells; airfare and airline baggage fees; lunches and dinners; hotel, restaurant or airport tips; costs of passports and visas; personal expenses such as beverages, laundry or room service; internet wifi except as established in the trip description; airport transfers or any other services not specified in the trip description.
+Not included in the trip price are entrance fees to museums and other attractions not expressly included in the itinerary; taxis or other forms of city transportation, public transportation in Royal Tunbridge Wells; airfare and airline baggage fees; lunches and dinners; hotel, restaurant or airport tips; costs of passports and visas; personal expenses such as beverages, laundry or room service; internet wifi except as established in the trip description; airport transfers or any other services not specified in the trip description.

 Please note that we cannot guarantee any special requests for hotel rooms.